 It was a miserable night in the Southern Water Tribe, the sky filled with storm clouds and the air with snow.
 Frigid air danced across the skins of the men who walked through the frozen lands, despite their best efforts to protect themselves from the harsh climate.
 It didn't matter.
 In spite of all of their clothing they still they felt the cold gnaw at their skin and bones.
 Regardless of whether or not they found here what they were looking for, the small group of men would still be thankful for the brief respite in a warm building and away from the cold.

 But in spite of the less then pleasant weather conditions, the trio of White Lotus members were not deterred.
 Their search for the late and great Avatar Aang's successor had led them here, to this humble igloo residence that they soon came upon.
 Taking the lead, one of the members knocked on the door.
 Answering it was a fairly large and muscular man who smiled warmly upon seeing who it was.

 "The White Lotus has honored my family by coming.
 Thank you."

 No sooner did he conclude his greeting did the man open the door fully, allowing the Order of the White Lotus members entrance.
-No sooner did they come inside and bask in the warmth of the place did a woman, presumably the man's wife, appear to welcome the visitors.
+Upon entering, the three immediately appreciated the change in temperature, basking in the warmth as the man shut the door behind them.
+In mere moments a woman, presumably the man's wife, appeared to welcome the visitors.
 The White Lotus leader decided to get right to the point: "We have investigated many claims, both here and in the Northern Tribe.
 All have turned out to be false."

-As he said this, the White Lotus leader could see the couple smile knowingly, and indeed the man said quite happily: "Then you should be happy to know that your search has come to an end."
+As he said this, the White Lotus leader could see the couple smile knowingly, followed by the man saying quite happily: "Then you should be happy to know that your search has come to an end."